German citizens' assembly calls for concrete climate action ahead of elections | DW | 24.06.2021

 That would mean fewer sausages — and higher prices for barbecues.

-"It is important to me that social justice does not suffer from climate policy," said Arslan, an attitude met with broad consensus by the other participants.
-"That is my number one priority."
+"It is important to me that social justice does not suffer from climate policy," Arslan said, an attitude met with broad consensus by the other participants.
+"That is my No. 1 priority."

 But with fewer subsidies going into polluting industries and more money coming to governments from carbon pricing, leaders could pay for climate justice through climate dividends and tax relief.